alex2112/animefreak-downloader/README.md

 animefreak-downloader
 ================
-A simple bash script for downloading or viewing videos from animefreak.tv.
+Interactive shell script for downloading or viewing videos from animefreak.tv.

+Download modes include: single episode, entire series or range of episodes.
 Calling the script without arguments will list the latest uploaded videos (max 50 entries).
 Append a search term after the command to "grep" the entire catalog of Animefreak.
 For example: